javiercri/synthetic-checker/README.md

   -C, --certFile string             File containing the x509 Certificate for HTTPS.
-  -d, --debug                       Set log level to debug -D, --degraded-status-code int    HTTP status code to return when check check is failed (default 200) -F, --failed-status-code int      HTTP status code to return when all checks are failed (default 200) -h, --help                        help for serve
+  -d, --debug                       Set log level to debug -D, --degraded-status-code int    HTTP status code to return when check check is failed (default 200)
+      --expose-config               Enable the /config endpoint to expose the runtime configuration -F, --failed-status-code int      HTTP status code to return when all checks are failed (default 200) -h, --help                        help for serve
       --k8s-leader-election         Enable leader election, only works when running in k8s